chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

        # ...logic to check tab size...

-Tbe setting is then accessed as a keyword argument to the rule function.
+The setting is then accessed as a keyword argument to the rule function.
-If the setting is not provided, a default value of None is used.
+If the setting is not provided, a default value of ``None`` is used.
 The setting is always provided as a string, if a different type is required (like an integer or a comma-separated-list) the rule author must write code to convert the types.